vatsalvarma/v-jobportal/README.md

 # ProHire — Job Portal 🌐

 Welcome to **ProHire**, a clean and modern job portal web application where users can browse verified job opportunities from top companies.
-This project is lightweight, responsive, and easy to use — perfect for showcasing job listings or integrating into larger platforms.
+This project is lightweight, responsive, and easy to use — perfect for showcasing and integrating into larger platforms.

 🔗 **Live Demo:** https://vatsalvarma.github.io/v-jobportal/